Skip to main content

 Legislation

-Members begin further checks on the Non-Domestic Rating (Multipliers and Private Schools) Bill.
+Members began further checks on the Non-Domestic Rating (Multipliers and Private Schools) Bill.

 Wednesday